bifrostlab/llm-assistant/README.md

 # Multifunctional LLM Assistant for Discord

 This project is a multifunctional assistant bot for Discord.
-It is designed by VAIT to help our members with various tasks, such as asking LLM models and quickly reviewing our members resume.
+It is designed by VAIT to help our members with various tasks, such as answering questions and quickly reviewing our members' resumes.

 Project is bootstrapped with [ts-starter-template](https://github.com/samhwang/ts-starter-template)